 The TGA works with a committee of Australian orthopaedic surgeons, known as the Orthopaedic Subscommittee (formerly the Orthopaedic Expert Working Group), to analyse and provide advice to the TGA about the data from the joint replacement registry.
 This group has been involved with the TGA in considering the specific concerns with metal-on-metal hip implants.
 We have also collaborated with regulatory authorities in the USA, UK and Canada on the issue.

 As of 1 July 2012, the TGA upgraded its requirements for approval of all hip, knee and shoulder implants to the highest level (Class III).
 All metal-on-metal hip implants currently being supplied in Australia will be reassessed against the new requirements.

 The TGA will continue to assess the safety, quality and performance of each metal-on-metal implant on a case-by-case basis.
 It will also closely monitor reports of adverse events as well as concerns raised about the performance of some brands, both in Australia and overseas.
 In addition it will continue to review relevant scientific and clinical literature.

-On the basis of the available evidence and on the advice of our orthopaedic experts, the TGA recommends that patients with metal-on-metal hips implants be followed up regularly (at least annually in some cases) and that, in addition to soft tissue imaging such as ultrasound and/or MRI the follow-ups should include blood tests for cobalt and chromium.
+On the basis of the available evidence and on the advice of orthopaedic experts, the TGA recommends that patients with metal-on-metal hips implants be followed up regularly (at least annually in some cases) and that, in addition to soft tissue imaging, such as ultrasound and/or MRI, the follow-ups should include blood tests for cobalt and chromium.

 The TGA is closely monitoring the issue of metal-on-metal hip implants.
 We will keep you informed if the situation changes, or as more information comes to light.